sgbaik-decaf/portfolio/94870_final_proj_2.md

 > The line in your graph is to thin.

 Do You have any suggestions to improve the product?
-> You might want to mention "alternative investing" in addition to 'ESG': such as XXXXXXX (a website)
+> You might want to mention "alternative investing" in addition to 'ESG': such as XXXXXXX (website, personally identifiable information)